nladha09/cuddly-fiesta-rhcsa/Start-Important-Tasks.md

 ![rd.break](images/rd.break.jpg)

 - At this stage, root file system is mounted in read-only mode to /sysroot & must be remounted with r/w permissions
-     - `mount -o remount, rw /sysroot` - To mount the root file system with r/w permissions
+     - `mount -o remount, rw /sysroot` - to mount the root file system with r/w permissions
      - `chroot /sysroot` - switch /sysroot to "/" file system
      - `passwd` - to set the root password
      - (in the exam you will be given a password to set)